Soft Power (musical)

 Soft Power is a musical (also referred to by its authors as a "play with a musical") with book and lyrics by David Henry Hwang and music and additional lyrics by Jeanine Tesori.

 Soft Power was intended as a "reverse The King And I".
 Instead of exoticizing an Asian country, Soft Power exoticizes America by looking at it from a hypothetical future Chinese musical.
-It also serves as a quasi-sequel to Hwang's 2007 play Yellow Face, featuring the same DHH character who appeared in said play.
+It also serves as a quasi-sequel to Hwang's 2007 play Yellow Face.
+Like that play, the semi-autobiographical work centers around a stand-in for the author named DHH interacting with fictional characters.
+The play was partially inspired by a 2015 stabbing of Hwang by a stranger on the streets of New York City.

 Performances

-It began performances at the Ahmanson Theatre in Los Angeles in May 2018 and at San Francisco's Curran Theatre in June.
+It began performances at the Ahmanson Theatre in Los Angeles in May 3, 2018 and at San Francisco's Curran Theatre in June.
 The musical began performances off-Broadway at The Public Theater on September 14, 2019, directed by Leigh Silverman, and closed on November 17, 2019.
 The show was nominated for 11 awards at the 2020 Drama Desk Awards, the most of any show that year, but didn't win any.
+Following a workshop in New York City and revisions, a shortened version, with only one act, began performances at Signature Theatre in Arlington, Virginia, on August 7, 2024.